RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ![serverless]({% image_path knative-serving-config.png %})

-Once you click on **config-autoscaler**, click on the **YAML** tab to show the source code to the config map,.
+Once you click on **config-autoscaler**, click on the **YAML** tab to show the source code to the config map.
 Here you will see the details on how Knative autoscaling feature is specified.

 As default, Knative will automatically scale services down to zero instances when the service(i.e. payment) has no request after 30 seconds: